opendatacube/datacube-docker/index/readme.md

 - `sqs-to-dc` A tool to index from an SQS queue

-the doc for commonly used commands can be find here: https://github.com/opendatacube/odc-tools/tree/develop/apps/dc_tools
+the doc for commonly used commands are available here: https://github.com/opendatacube/odc-tools/tree/develop/apps/dc_tools

 ## Other commands